In Real Life

-- At the end of episode 3 of New Dominion Tank Police, Britain ends up this.
-What should've been his Crowning Moment of Awesome for pulling off a very difficult shot with his revolver turns into this when he ends up centimeters from being run over by a huge truck.
+- At the end of episode 3 of New Dominion Tank Police, Britain ends up like this.
+What should've been his Crowning Moment Of Awesome for pulling off a very difficult shot with his revolver turns into this when he ends up centimeters from being run over by a huge truck.
 He'd been literally scared stiff.

 - Ore Shura: When Masuzu tells Eita that she likes him, he turns white, followed by the entire class.

 - Haiyore!
 Nyarko-san: The titular character demonstrates this after being told that Yasaka Mahiro doesn't like her and nearly losing her sanity.